ardaku/wavy/README.md

 # Wavy
-Cross-platform real-time audio recording &amp; playback.
+Asynchronous cross-platform real-time audio recording &amp; playback.

 The sound waves are _so_ wavy!

 # Getting Started
 This example records audio and plays it back in real time as it's being recorded.
 (Make sure to wear headphones to avoid feedback).

 ```rust
 use wavy::*;